What Trump’s f-bomb rage really says about his relationship with Netanyahu

 And so, as the dust begins to settle, one of the consequences of this extraordinary “12-day war”, as Trump has proudly called it, will be increasingly strained relations between two nations whose relationship was already at an all-time low.

-It is very telling that Netanyahu’s statement following Trump’s outburst sought to downplay Israel’s post-ceasefire military actions this morning.
+It is very telling that Netanyahu’s statement following Trump’s outburst sought to downplay Israel’s post-ceasefire military actions.
 He claimed they had targeted a single radar installation in response to Iran’s violations.
-This marked a stark contrast to the Israeli defence minister earlier bombastic rhetoric that he had instructed the Israeli military “to respond forcefully… with powerful strikes against regime targets in the heart of Tehran.”
+This marked a stark contrast to defence minister Israel Katz’s earlier bombastic rhetoric that he had instructed the Israeli military “to respond forcefully… with powerful strikes against regime targets in the heart of Tehran”.

-Even though the US ultimately joined Israel in bombing Iran, three weeks before Israel launched this extraordinarily risky conflict, US intelligence sources apparently leaked Israel’s plan to CNN.
+Three weeks before Israel launched this extraordinarily risky conflict, US intelligence sources suggested to CNN that Tel Aviv was preparing to attack Iran.

-At the time, Dennis Ross, a former special assistant to President Barack Obama and now fellow the Washington Institute, remarked that the decision to share that intelligence with a major news network was not likely to “facilitate or encourage such a strike” but do “just the opposite.”
+At the time, Dennis Ross, a former special assistant to Barack Obama, remarked that the decision to share that intelligence with a major news network was not likely to “facilitate or encourage such a strike” but do “just the opposite”.

-“If Israel acts, it will want to prevent Iranians from preparing, to maximize the surprise factor and ensure they are unable to move and hide centrifuges,” he concluded.
+“If Israel acts, it will want to prevent Iranians from preparing, to maximise the surprise factor and ensure they are unable to move and hide centrifuges,” he concluded.

 In fact a picture has emerged of a drawn-out process in which an American president found himself torn between the diplomacy he had promoted during his election campaign and supporting military action from an ally whose actions he clearly could not fully control.